fromothers/www.maxhallinan.com/posts/_drafts/2018-05-26-changing-state-over-time-without-mutation.md

 server.on(`connect`, startSession(emitter));
 {% endhighlight %}

-But a message describing each next tick is not enough.
+But a message describing each tick is not enough.
 The message should describe the number of ticks that have occurred during the session.
 That is the difference between sending a train's current location and sending